SOIL-TRANSMITTED HELMINTH INFECTIONS IN DEVELOPING WORLD AND AFRICA

 1. Anthelminthic treatment

 Regular drug treatment represents the main approach for infection control in areas where infections are intensely transmitted, where resources for disease control are limited and where funding for sanitation is insufficient.
-The selection of the delivery strategy and the frequency of treatment are based on the analysis of available epidemiological data.

 WHO recommended medicines